k-tech-italy/krm3/README.md

 1. Prerequisites

-   1. direnv and pyenv installed in your system. **Ensure shell hooks are installed before proceeding!**
+   1. direnv and pyenv installed in your system. **Ensure shell hooks are installed before proceeding!** _Alternatives are possible, see below._
-   1. Install python binaries with pyenv (see [Install python binaries and poetry](#Install python binaries and poetry) in _Details_ section)
+   1. Install python binaries with pyenv (see [Install python binaries and poetry](#Install python binaries and poetry) in _Details_ section).
-   1. Create an empty postgres database (eg. "krm3")
+   1. Create an empty postgres database (eg. "krm3").
-   1. Copy .env.example and .envrc.example in equivalent .env and .envrc (which are NOT versioned as they may contain secrets)
+   1. Copy .env.example and .envrc.example in equivalent .env and .envrc (which are NOT versioned as they may contain secrets).
    1. Amend local .env (and .envrc as needed).
-Most importantly set the KRM3_DATABASE_URL pointing to you database
+Most importantly set the KRM3_DATABASE_URL pointing to you database.
-   1. Run _direnv allow_ (needed each time you modify .envrc or you want to reload the .env)
+   1. Run `direnv allow` (needed each time you modify .envrc or you want to reload the .env).
-   1. cd && cd - && poetry install
+   1. `cd && cd - && poetry install`

 Now you should have a fully working environment